We are carrying out a series of works to improve the Fenchurch Street to Shoeburyness line and the Tilbury loop between Barking and Pitsea.

 These improvements will help us keep the railway operating reliably and efficiently for the growing number of passengers and freight services using the line for years to come.

-Over the next 4 years, we’re replacing track at 11 locations along the line from Fenchurch Street to Shoeburyness and at seven locations along the Tilbury Loop line, which diverges from the Fenchurch Street to Shoeburyness line at Barking.
-These vital renewals will reduce the number of track faults and the associated delays or cancellations, creating a better experience for passengers.
+As well as the overhead line renewal work, we’re also replacing track along the line from Fenchurch Street to Shoeburyness and along the Tilbury Loop line.
+These vital renewals will help reduce the number of track faults which can also result in delays or cancellations for passengers.

-We’re also replacing points at Southend Central, Barking, Upminster, East Ham, Grays West and Thameshaven Junction over the next four years.
-Points are moveable sections of track that guide trains from one track to another and allow them to cross paths.
+We’re also replacing points at Southend Central, Barking, Upminster, East Ham, Grays West and Thameshaven Junction.
+Points play an important role as they are moveable sections of track that guide trains from one track to another and allow them to cross paths.

-Once replaced, the track and points are expected to last approx. 25 years resulting in fewer track faults, fewer closures for maintenance and fault finding and increased reliability, meaning fewer delays and cancellations.
+Once replaced, the new track and points should result in fewer track faults, fewer closures for maintenance and fault finding and increased reliability, meaning fewer delays and cancellations.

 Will train services be affected?

 To allow us to work on the track and overhead lines safely, there will be some disruption to services on selected weekends and bank holidays.
-We plan to complete the more complex works over the Christmas period in 2021, 2022 and 2023 to minimise disruption where possible.
+We urge all passengers to check with the c2c train operator or at National Rail Enquiries.

 Contact us about our investment programme